 If you are told you have adrenal fatigue, it’s important to check with your doctor that there isn’t another cause of your tiredness.
 Some supplements given to people to treat adrenal fatigue might be dangerous for them.

-The term adrenal fatigue is used by some alternative medicine practitioners to describe a collection of symptoms, such as:
+The term adrenal fatigue is used to describe a collection of symptoms, such as:

 Your adrenal glands sit on top of each kidney.
 Their role is to produce hormones, including adrenaline and noradrenaline, both of which are used to prepare your body for fight or flight.

 Some people believe that when the adrenal glands are overworked they don’t produce enough of these hormones.
 The theory first came from a chiropractor in 1998.
 However, there is no scientific evidence that this condition exists.